Courses & Details

 International students cannot enrol concurrently in the Diploma in Languages alongside their primary program unless they can complete both programs within the duration of their primary program CoE.
 For more information please contact the ESOS Student Compliance Unit [email protected].

-Admission to the program is available to Australian students, residents and international students.
-Admissions for the 2015/16 Master of Teaching will open on September 4, 2014 and applications for Commonwealth Supported Places (CSP’s) will close on October 4, 2014.
-All applicants must hold a completed Bachelor degree in order to be assessed for admission.
-Eligibility for admission to the program will be based on an interview, a written piece of work and the Grade Point Average of the undergraduate degree, as described under Additional Selection Criteria.
+Admission to the program is available to domestic and international students.
+Applications for commencing the Master of Teaching in 2016 open from Thursday September 3, 2015 and will close on Saturday October 31, 2015.
+All applicants must hold a completed Bachelor degree that satisfies the Board of Studies, Teaching and Educational Standards NSW requirements for accreditation, in order to be assessed for admission.
+Admission to the program will be based on an interview, a written piece of work and the Grade Point Average of the completed undergraduate degree, as described under Additional Selection Criteria.